Force de dissuasion

 On 27 January 1996, France conducted its last nuclear test in the South Pacific and then signed the Comprehensive Nuclear-Test-Ban Treaty (CTBT) in September 1996.
-In March 2008, French President Nicolas Sarkozy confirmed reports giving the actual size of France's nuclear arsenal and he announced that France would reduce its French Air Force-carried nuclear arsenal by 30%, leaving the Force de Frappe with 290 warheads.
+In March 2008, French President Nicolas Sarkozy confirmed reports giving the actual size of France's nuclear arsenal and announced that France would reduce its French Air Force-carried nuclear arsenal by 30%, leaving the Force de dissuasion with 290 warheads.

-In addition to its nuclear military programme, France has a large peaceful nuclear programme and ranks as one of the world's largest generators of nuclear power.
+In addition to its nuclear military programme, France has a large civil nuclear programme and ranks as one of the world's largest generators of nuclear power.